sqlbot/dtsl-mysql/README.md

 I solved this one during a boring meeting.

 MySQL, natively, can only *match* on regexes, it can't *replace* the pattern with something else.
-But it can replace a chunk of a string with something else, given a character position and lenght.
+But it can replace a chunk of a string with something else, given a character position and length.
 Can we combine those into something useful?
 We can.

-This is not a perfect solution to all your regexing needs; its performance is limited by the capabilitis exposed by MySQL (and probably by some optimization paths I overlooked), but if you need some simple regular expression-based replacing, watch this:
+This is not a perfect solution to all your regexing needs; its performance is limited by the capabilities exposed by MySQL (and probably by some optimization paths I overlooked), but if you need some simple regular expression-based replacing, watch this:

     mysql> SELECT dtsl.regex_replace('The quick brown fox','[aeiou]+','x');
     +----------------------------------------------------------+